strubell/11-767/labs/03_pruning.md

     return evaluate(model_copy, dataloader, num_classes)
 ```
-**Note: does not actually run sparse inference** - there are other frameworks that can help with that, but you're not expected to implement that for this lab.
+**Note: this does not actually run sparse inference** - there are other frameworks that can help with that, but you're not expected to implement that for this lab.

 Iterative magnitude pruning (IMP)
 ---